hyperledger/indy-hipe/text/0162-plugin-removal-helpers/README.md

 - Status Note: The changes in this HIPE were discussed in the Indy Maintainers calls on [2020-12-22](https://wiki.hyperledger.org/display/indy/2020-12-22+Indy+Contributors+Call) and [2020-01-19](https://wiki.hyperledger.org/display/indy/2021-01-19+Indy+Contributors+Call).
 The other maintainers approved the plan, but requested a HIPE to be submitted.

 ## Summary
+[summary]: #summary

 In this HIPE, we propose two new features for Indy Node that will assist with removing ledger plugins that are no longer used: frozen ledgers and default fee handlers.

 ## Motivation
+[motivation]: #motivation

 Indy Plenum can be extended through the use of [ledger plugins](https://github.com/hyperledger/indy-plenum/blob/master/docs/source/plugins.md).
 Ledger plugins can introduce new transaction types that are either stored on existing ledgers, or on new ledgers created by the plugins.
 The [Sovrin Network](http://sovrin.org) used this capability to develop a [token plugin for Indy](https://github.com/sovrin-foundation/token-plugin) that stored fee and value transfer transactions on a token ledger.
-After experimenting with the plugin, [they decided to remove it]().
+After experimenting with the plugin, [they decided to remove it](https://github.com/sovrin-foundation/sovrin-sip/tree/master/text/5005-token-removal/README.md).

 Removing the plugin has three important consequences:
 * The data stored on the custom ledger created by the plugin will be deleted.